cdmbase/react-frontend-server-stack/README.md

 });
 ```

-That’s it – routing, Immutable, and DevTools are ready and you can start working on your app!
+That’s it – routing, and DevTools are ready and you can start working on your app!

 ## Where can I find an example?
 If you are looking for a sample application, you can refer to the [packages](https://github.com/cdmbase/react-frontend-server-stack/tree/readme/packages) directory.
 There you can find examples: